Crawl 2 Sequel Set to Begin Filming in Europe with New Cast

 A sequel to the 2019 gator horror film Crawl is officially in the works, with Alexandre Aja set to return as director.
 Paramount Pictures is developing Crawl 2, which will feature a new cast in...

-Disney fans were in for a treat at the recent D23 convention as the entertainment giant teased a lineup of exciting new movies and television series, including the highly anticipated 'Moana 2'....
+Disney fans were in for a treat at the recent D23 convention as the entertainment giant unveiled exciting new projects, including 'Moana 2,' 'Toy Story 5,' and 'Incredibles 3.'
+CEO Bob Iger...

 Inglewood Takes Action Against Noise Complaints from Music Festival